Who can become a victim of identity crime?

 Criminals rely on your complacency.
 To avoid becoming an identity fraudster's next victim:

-- Treat your personal details as you would a valuable item: as something to be looked after.
+- treat your personal details as you would treat an expensive item: something to be looked after

 - Encrypt your wireless network to the highest possible setting - ideally WPA2.